 - 3 tablespoons vegan butter , or olive oil

 - 1 large onion , peeled & cut into thin half moon slices

 - 5 oz (140 grams) slices of stale bread (about 3 thick slices)

 - 3 cloves garlic , divided - 1 clove left whole, the other 2 chopped finely

-- 6 tablespoon nutritional yeast , divided
+- 6 tablespoons nutritional yeast , divided

-- 6 oz / 170 g / about 2 heaping cups sliced cremini (brown) mushrooms
+- 6 oz (170 grams) cremini (brown) mushrooms , about 2 heaping cups

-- 4 large sprigs fresh thyme
+- 4 sprigs fresh thyme

-- ½ cup unsweetened non-dairy milk , soy milk works best
+- ½ cup (120 mls) unsweetened plant milk

 - ¼ teaspoon freshly ground black pepper , divided - plus more to taste

-- Break the slices of bread into smaller pieces with your hands and add to the bowl of a food processor along with 1 tablespoon of butter (omit for oil-free), 1 whole clove of garlic and 2 tablespoons of nutritional yeast.
+- Break the slices of bread into smaller pieces with your hands and add to the bowl of a food processor along with 1 tablespoon of butter, 1 whole clove of garlic, and 2 tablespoons of nutritional yeast.
 Process until fine crumbs.
 Remove the blade and stir through the sautéed onions.
 Set aside.

 - Preheat the oven to 400 °F (200 °C).

 - Warm the same skillet you cooked the onions in over medium heat and add the last tablespoon of butter or oil.
 Add the sliced mushrooms, the sprigs of thyme, and a generous pinch of salt and pepper.
 Sauté until the mushrooms are golden.